gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [x] Random generation for each component.
 Check that this works
 * [x] Aqua.jl integration that only tests the local package and not every dependency
 * [] Consider putting in architecture to read/write data so we can test coverage with fixed values and compare changes with feature development.
-* [] make it so push! log only runs at every selected interval, and also make this match the frame interval for makie by having makie take the simSpec as default framerate
+* [] make it so push! log only runs at every selected interval, and also make this match the frame interval for makie by having makie take the simSpec as default framerate.
+Could use CSV.Chunks, or maybe JLD2 has relevant functionality / we can just hack it in
 * [x] add kernel abstractions and AMDGPU and oneAPI and CUDA as formal extensions so that they are only precompiled when the script file to use this package includes 'use cuda'.
 * [] change vectors of structs to be structs of vectors, and add in relevant infrastructure to enable a resort of say the minboundary to change the order in the exact same way of the other elements of the simulation.